-Nestle Stock: Stable Prospects (OTCMKTS:NSRGF)
+Nestlé Stock: Stable Prospects (OTCMKTS:NSRGF)

 Operating cash flows continued their downward trend in 2021, reaching CHF 13.8 billion from CHF 14.3 billion the previous year.
 The decline was largely due to temporarily higher inventory levels - a defensive measure against supply chain bottlenecks during the year, partially offset through improvements in payables.

-Nestle’s profitability metrics are better than rival Unilever in some areas, but not so in others.
-Nestle however has a considerably better debt profile, which could give the company more flexibility to drive growth through acquisitions.
-Like Nestle, Unilever too is on the hunt for acquisitions, particularly in the promising health and supplements sector, with the company making a bid for GSK’s consumer healthcare business this year.
+Nestlé's profitability metrics are better than rival Unilever in some areas, but not so in others.
+Nestlé however has a considerably better debt profile, which could give the company more flexibility to drive growth through acquisitions.
+Like Nestlé, Unilever too is on the hunt for acquisitions, particularly in the promising health and supplements sector, with the company making a bid for GSK’s consumer healthcare business this year.
 However, the company’s already high debt burden appears to be among other reasons getting in the way, with rating agency Fitch saying Unilever could risk a downgrade with the purchase of GSK, or “any other large target”, due to an enormous debt pile post-acquisition.
-There have been speculations that Unilever may sell off a big chunk of its food division to finance the purchase while keeping its debt pile under control, a move which would leave Nestle an undisputed food leader.
-Nestle, not as heavily indebted as Unilever, has reportedly hinted at the possibility of pursuing acquisitions, including “a big deal” as part of their growth efforts.
+There have been speculations that Unilever may sell off a big chunk of its food division to finance the purchase while keeping its debt pile under control, a move which would leave Nestlé an undisputed food leader.
+Nestlé, not as heavily indebted as Unilever, has reportedly hinted at the possibility of pursuing acquisitions, including “a big deal” as part of their growth efforts.

 |